 Adding some color

-You can incorporate these colours either as backdrops within each wine category, use them as style elements, or change the colour of the wine labels entirely - such as "White Wine" written in a white font with a soft backdrop for a light contrast.
+You can incorporate these colors in multiple ways - for example, use them as backdrops within each wine category, create style elements with them, or completely switch the color of your wine labels to one that complements its variety.
+For instance, "White Wine" could be written in a white font against a soft backdrop for an interesting contrast.

 Catering to your customers

 When creating a wine menu list, you need to cater to your audience.
 For instance, if the majority of customers at your restaurant are tourists visiting from abroad and don’t speak English well or know much about wine tasting, then it would be best for you as a restauranteur to have wines that taste similar in their flavor profile so they can be easily recognized.